-2015 marks Kevin Cahill's fourth year coaching at Yale and his second as the passing game coordinator and quarterbacks coach.
+The 2016 season marked Kevin Cahill's fifth year coaching at Yale and his third as the passing game coordinator and quarterbacks coach.

-His first year with the Yale QBs produced amazing numbers.
-QB Morgan Roberts and the Yale offense led the nation in total offense and were third in scorng and fifth in passing yards.
+His first year (2014) with the Yale QBs produced amazing numbers.
+QB Morgan Roberts and the Yale offense led the nation in total offense and were third in scoring and fifth in passing yards.
 Roberts connected often with WR Grant Wallace, who led the FCS in yards per game.

 Cahill spent the 2012 and 2013 seasons as Yale’s special teams coordinator and WRs coach.